-Note regarding transfer course: Philosophy, Theology, and required Mathematics courses cannot be transferred after a student has matriculated at St. Mary's University.
+Note regarding transfer course: Philosophy, Theology, Mathematics, Advanced Psychology, SMC 1301, 1311, 1314, 2301, 2302 and 4301 courses cannot be transferred after a student has matriculated at St. Mary's University.

 Change of Courses

 During the first week of Fall and Spring semesters, changes to course schedules can be processed online via Gateway without incurring any charges.
 After the first week of classes, signatures of approval from the Instructor, Academic Adviser, and Dean are required on an Add/Drop form, in order to add a course.
 There is a charge for each add or drop initiated by the student after the late registration period.